 May lead to our loved one’s being blissfully unaware that their body odor may have become a little overpowering.

 Green tea and persimmon soap

-Not many people are aware that after the age of 40 our skin produces less antioxidants and as a result a compound called Nonenal is formed on our skin.
+Not many people are aware that after the age of 40 our skin produces fewer antioxidants and as a result a compound called Nonenal is formed on our skin.

-It is the odor that you can often smell in retirement homes.
+It is the odor that you can typically smell in retirement homes.

 It doesn’t linger so much on the skin as in the linens and fabrics – so on the clothes.

 The only way that you can get rid of the smell on the skin is to use Persimmon soap.